 How can your students reflect on their work (or think about their thinking)?
 Are there ways to ask metacognitive questions?
 There are many resources on metacognition because it’s so critically important to learning, and this level of reflection should be incorporated into any portfolio of student work.

-7. Relate Portfolios to the Entire Coursework
+7. Relate Portfolios to Other Coursework

-For a science portfolio, you could introduce a unit on water quality by informing students that they will be preparing a section of their portfolio where they'll explain how water quality can be assessed.
+For a science portfolio, you could introduce a unit on water quality by informing students that they’ll be preparing a section of their portfolio where they’ll explain how water quality can be assessed.
 They can write their opinion beforehand while quoting the data and charts from their learning.
-In this example, you've told students what will be covered so they can begin with the end in mind.
+In this example, you’ve told students what will be covered so they can begin with the end in mind.
 So at the beginning of a unit, you can share what type of evidence they’ll be collecting for their portfolio, and you can relate standards to outcomes more clearly using portfolios as advance organizers.

 8. Don’t Overwhelm Students